 パンデミック中、自宅で趣味の時間を過ごす中で、ベトナム最大級のアートセンターでの仕事を得たことが転機となりました。「ベトナム国内で学び、ベトナム語しか話せない才能あるアーティスト」でも海外へ羽ばたけるよう、他国の組織とネットワークを構築したいと考えました。

 In Vietnam, only certain artists—such as those with overseas study experience—have opportunities to go abroad.
-I wanted to create a network connecting talented artists who speak only Vietnamese and studied at local universities to the wider world.
+I want to create a network that connecting talented artists who do not speak foreign language and studied at local universities to the wider world.

 Q: アーティストのTrần Thảo Miên氏とはどのように協力しているのですか?